jstz-dev/jstz/examples/axios/README.md

 It includes two smart functions:

-- `echo.js`: A simple smart function that accepts a text string via a POST request and returns it, to simulate a simple asynchronous smart function
+- `echo.js`: A simple smart function that accepts a text string via a POST request and returns it, to simulate a simple smart function call

-- `index.ts`: A smart function that makes two calls with Axios: a call to the `echo.js` smart function and a call to the external API `http://httpbin.org/uuid` via the enshrined oracle
+- `index.ts`: A smart function that makes two calls with Axios: a call to the `echo.js` smart function and a call to the external API `http://httpbin.org/uuid` asynchronously via the enshrined oracle

 Follow these steps to deploy and use these smart functions: